biostar-dev/g-sdk/docs/_apis/connect.md

 You can add slave devices on a RS485 channel or Wiegand input of a device.
 For searching and registering slave devices, refer to the corresponding sections in [RS485]({{'/api/rs485/' | relative_url}}#slave-devices) and [Wiegand]({{'/api/wiegand/' | relative_url}}#slave-devices).

 The slave information is not stored in the database.
-So, to access the slave devices, you have to use [SetSlaveDevice](#setslavedevice) after the device gateway is reconnected.
+So, to access the slave devices, you have to call [SetSlaveDevice](#setslavedevice) after the device gateway is reconnected.

 ### GetSlaveDevice